encoredev/encore/docs/other/telemetry.md

 4. **Logs**: No log files from your application or development environment are collected.
 5. **Serialized JavaScript Errors**: We do not collect serialized JavaScript errors that may contain sensitive information.

-Our goal is to gather useful data that helps improve the platform while ensuring that your sensitive information remains private and secure.
+Our goal is to gather useful data that helps improve Encore while ensuring that your sensitive information remains private and secure.

 ## Disabling Telemetry